 Open to students who can satisfy audition requirements.
 Marching Band, fall semester, or permission of instructor is a prerequisite for Concert Band, spring semester.
-Fall semester stresses marching band and one major concert performance.
+Fall semester stresses marching band.
 Spring semester stresses symphonic and concert bands in the study and performance of quality literature.
-Four hours weekly.